stevenkfirth/csvw_functions/README.md

 # csvw_functions

-Python implementation of the CSV on the web (CSVW) standards.
+Python implementation of the CSV on the Web (CSVW) standards.

 ## Contents